'People stared and laughed at me'

 He says people thought it was okay to call him awful names and compare him to film and TV characters.

-He recalls being cornered by a group of people who would compete to see who could call me him most offensive names.
+He recalls being cornered by a group of people who would compete to see who could call him the most offensive names.

 He suffered the double whammy of being left out when other children didn't want him to be a part of something and missing out because he was too shy to try to become involved with other children.